Phaithful/My_Portfolio/README.md

 ### 6. **Responsiveness & Testing**
 - Manually tested on different screen sizes and browsers.
-- Used DevTools to tweak mobile responsiveness.
+- Used chrome DevTools to tweak mobile responsiveness.
 - Lighthouse and performance tests for speed and accessibility.

 ### 7. **Final Touches**
-- Added SEO tags, favicon, and Open Graph metadata.
+- Added favicon.
 - Compressed images for faster load time.
 - Wrote and reviewed content for clarity and conciseness.